 Growing Food for Profit on Leased and Borrowed Land

 Curtis is the creator of Green City Acres, a commercial urban farm based out of Kelowna, BC.
-They run a profitable farm on just 1/3 an acre and service restaurants and a farmers market.
+They run a profitable farm on just a third of an acre and service restaurants and a farmers market.

 Through the creation of the “Urban Homestead” the Dervaes family shows that change is possible — one step at a time.
-They harvest 3 tons of organic food annually from their 1/10 acre garden while incorporating many back-to-basics practices, solar energy and biodiesel in order to reduce their footprint on the earth’s resources.
+They harvest 3 tons of organic food annually from their one tenth of an acre garden while incorporating many back-to-basics practices, solar energy and biodiesel in order to reduce their footprint on the earth’s resources.